History of Turkish Airlines in Timeline

 In 2008, Turkish Airlines leased three Boeing 777-300s and later ordered 12 more from Boeing.

-January 2010: Opening of Turkish Engine Center
+January 2010: Turkish Engine Center (TEC) Opened

-In January 2010, Turkish Technic opened an engine center in partnership with Pratt & Whitney, called TEC (Turkish Engine Center), at Sabiha Gökçen International Airport (SAW).
+In January 2010, Turkish Technic opened an engine center in partnership with Pratt & Whitney called TEC (Turkish Engine Center) at Sabiha Gökçen International Airport (SAW).
 The facility provides engine MRO services to customers worldwide.

 Since 2010, Turkish Airlines has been the primary sponsor of the Turkish Airlines EuroLeague and was among the sponsors of the 2010 FIBA World Championship.